-Partnerships for Forests is supporting a public-private partnership (PPP) spearheaded by Form Ghana to implement an integrated forest landscape restoration project in and around the Tain II Forest Reserve, which sits in the Brong Ahafo Region of Ghana.
+Partnerships for Forests is supporting Form Ghana to implement an integrated forest landscape restoration project in and around the Tain II Forest Reserve, which sits in the Brong Ahafo Region of Ghana.

 Form Ghana is a leading company in sustainable plantation management, and has successfully restored 20,000 hectares of land in Ghana since 2001.
-Their intervention will contribute to the Ghana Forest Plantation Strategy – a 25-year plantation development programme – which seeks to restore economic and ecological functioning of 500,000 hectares of the country’s degraded forest reserves.
+Their intervention will contribute to the Ghana Forest Plantation Strategy – a 25-year plantation development programme developed to restore the economic and ecological functioning of 500,000 hectares of the country’s degraded forest reserves.

-Following several feasibility studies, the project has established a comprehensive governance strategy and a functional Land Governance Board.
+Following several feasibility studies, the public-private partnership has established a governance strategy and functional Land Governance Board.
 A constitution, which clearly articulates and validates the Landscape Management Board, has also been developed.

-The Governance Board will have the legal mandate to monitor farmer activity and assist in determining alternative livelihood sources for community members.
+The Governance Board will have the legal mandate to monitor farmer activity and support community members to broaden their sustainable livelihood options.
 Representatives from the Forestry Commission, Traditional Council, Community groups and Form Ghana will coordinate activities and manage interactions with the forest to tackle encroachment and wildfires.

 Farmers within these communities will benefit from new business opportunities and enhanced access to markets.
 After a period of compliance with the partnership agreement, they will be eligible for microfinance loans to set up businesses.